-There can be no assurance that the Department of Labor would determine that the Underwriter Exemption would be applicable to Class A Certificates in these circumstances.
+There can be no assurance that the Department of Labor would determine that the Underwriter Exemption would be applicable to Class A-1 Certificates and Class A-2 Certificates in these circumstances.
 In particular, the Department of Labor might assert that the escrow arrangement is tantamount to an impermissible pre-funding rendering the Underwriter Exemption inapplicable.
-In addition, even if all of the conditions of the Underwriter Exemption are satisfied with respect to the Class A Certificates, no assurance can be given that the Exemption would apply with respect to all transactions involving the Class A Certificates or the assets of the Class A Trust.
-In particular, it appears that the Underwriter Exemption would not apply to the purchase by Class B Certificateholders or Class C Certificateholders of Class A Certificates in connection with the exercise of their rights upon the occurrence and during the continuance of a Triggering Event.
-Therefore, the fiduciary of a Plan considering the purchase of a Class A Certificate should consider the availability of the exemptive relief provided by the Underwriter Exemption, as well as the availability of any other exemptions that may be applicable, such as the Class Exemptions.
+In addition, even if all of the conditions of the Underwriter Exemption are satisfied with respect to the Class A-1 Certificates and Class A-2 Certificates, no assurance can be given that the Underwriter Exemption would apply with respect to all transactions involving the Class A-1 Certificates or the Class A-2 Certificates or the assets of the Class A-1 Trust or the Class A-2 Trust.
+In particular, it appears that the Underwriter Exemption would not apply to the purchase by Class B Certificateholders, Class C-1 Certificateholders or Class C-2 Certificateholders of Class A-1 Certificates or Class A-2 Certificates in connection with the exercise of their rights upon the occurrence and during the continuance of a Triggering Event.
+Therefore, the fiduciary of a Plan considering the purchase of a Class A-1 Certificate or Class A-2 Certificate should consider the availability of the exemptive relief provided by the Underwriter Exemption, as well as the availability of any other exemptions that may be applicable, such as the Class Exemptions.

-The Underwriter Exemption does not apply to the Class B or Class C Certificates.
-Therefore, the fiduciary of a Plan considering the purchase of a Class B or Class C Certificate should consider the availability of other exemptions, such as the Class Exemptions.
+The Underwriter Exemption does not apply to the Class B, Class C-1 or Class C-2 Certificates.
+Therefore, the fiduciary of a Plan considering the purchase of a Class B, Class C-1 or Class C-2 Certificate should consider the availability of other exemptions, such as the Class Exemptions.